How to Improve Your Relationships after Divorce

 This kind of work doesn't happen overnight.
 And you don't have to do it alone.
 Seek relationships with people who are in similar situations so you can support each other (friendships or romantic partners).
 You'll likely find that when you put a lot of time and effort into working on yourself, you'll get along better with people who've done similar work.

 No matter how much thought you've put into examining your relationship patterns, they're easy to slip back into them.
 A lifetime of habits won't evaporate overnight.
 Move slowly and thoughtfully so you can examine each step and whether the choices you're making feel right.
 Give yourself plenty of space and time to change your mind before you feel locked into any decisions.
 Richman gives the following advice:

 "I recommend looking inward and examining if you feel you still have more exploration and processing to do.
 If you feel excited and optimistic about new relationship experiences and types of people, it may not be time to settle down.
 If you're feeling ready to explore having a deeper relationship and doing it differently this time, then you are likely ready.
 I believe that there is work we can only do when partnered and work we can only do when single.

-“Trust your gut to be your guide.
-Some people realize after a divorce that living with a partner or getting serious in a relationship isn’t for them.
-I think it is important to respect that feeling and not cave into societal pressure that living with/marrying/partnering with someone else is the only way to be.
-Many people change their relationship preferences over the course of their lifetime.”
+"Trust your gut to be your guide.
+Some people realize after a divorce that living with a partner or getting serious in a relationship isn't for them.
+I think it is important to respect that feeling and not cave into societal pressure that living with, marrying, or partnering with someone else is the only way to be.
+Many people change their relationship preferences over the course of their lifetime."

 Expand your idea of what a relationship can be